TheBryceIsRight/HTML_Tables/simplify.md

 include EMV fields; please refer to the EMV chapter for more information.

-Guidelines for Handling Financial Messages {#guidelines-for-handling-financial-messages .h2}
+Guidelines for Handling Financial Messages {#00006 .h2}
 ------------------------------------------

 Messages built for Simplify and the handling of messages received from